 Soup of the day is a celebrated event when the featured fare is green chile chicken stew.
 A large crock of piping hot green chile chicken stew has its own place separate from the buffet as well as its own legion of admirers who queue up to ladle it onto their bowls.
 This is a good green chile stew even though we were hard-pressed to glean any piquancy or smokiness.
 What is discernible, however, is finely cut chicken and a thick broth.
 We love that this stew is served hot, a much welcome respite from the chill of winter.

 Village Pizza’s rendition, the Corrales Calzone, is much like those calzones with which I fell in love in Massachusetts.
 It’s made from hand-formed dough whose outer borders are formed into bread knots you can tear off and dip into the accompanying red sauce.
 The golden brown bread is heavenly, very much reminiscent of bread right out of the oven.
 The calzone is about the size of a flattened football so there’s plenty of room in which to stuff it with mozzarella and Ricotta cheeses.
-It’s brushed with pesto after it’s baked.
 As with the pizza, you can have your calzone with additional ingredients.
 Spicy sausage is a good choice here.
+So is the green chile even if it doesn’t bite back.

 The menu features four appetizers: breadsticks, nachos (yes, nachos), chicken wings and a veggie plate.
 The chicken wings are available in two varieties, a tangy honey barbecue sauce and tequila lime.
 The tequila lime chicken wings are served with blue and yellow corn chips, sour cream and pico de gallo.
 Unlike what most fried foul fanatics fantasize about, these are not deep-fried and therefore, don’t have a crispy texture.
 The skin has a bit of an unappetizing “elastic” feel as you bite into it.
 Discard the skin and you’ll find the tequila lime flavors do penetrate into the delicious, albeit chintzy chicken meat.